-In the remaining part of this section, we will compare practically achieved sparsity patterns and condition numbers using Jacobi-type auxiliary functions (4.2) and (4.7) in contrast to above Legendretype auxiliary functions first, on the reference tetrahedron, secondly on the general affine tetrahedron $\Delta_s$ with vertices (0,0,0), (0.315, 0.632, 0.158), (1.5, 0, 0), and (0,0,1) as well as the eighth of the unit sphere meshed by 4 curved tetrahedral elements.
-We remark that we always use diagonal preconditioning within the computation of condition numbers.
+In the remaining part of this section, we compare practically achieved sparsity patterns and condition numbers using Jacobi-type auxiliary functions (4.2) and (4.7) compared to Legendre-type auxiliary functions first on the reference tetrahedron and then on the general affine tetrahedron $\Delta_s$ with vertices (0,0,0), (0.315, 0.632, 0.158), (1.5, 0, 0), and (0,0,1) as well as the eighth of the unit sphere meshed by 4 curved tetrahedral elements.
+We remark that in all cases we use diagonal preconditioning.